Security sector governance and reform: Objective

 To observe and measure the quality of SSG as well as set more definite objectives, international development actors generally break down good security sector governance into different principles that are believed to showcase different subparts of a healthy security sector under democratic control.
 While exact configurations vary, some of the most common principles or objectives of good SSG that are commonly used include accountability, rule of law, and effectiveness.
+Political bias can show in the security sector.

-A multitude of different practical situations of good SSG exist according to development actors: For example, in a security sector lead by good governance, the use of force is defined by a legal framework.
+A multitude of different practical situations of good SSG exist according to development actors: For example, in a security sector led by good governance, the use of force is defined by a legal framework.
 This subsequently requires, among others, that publicly transparent laws are in place; oversight and separation of powers mechanisms are established and working; and the state's legitimate use of force is regulated through strategies and policies.
 An operational level example would be improved and open interaction between the public and the security sector, including functioning freedom of information and complaint institutes.

 SSR is aimed at the existence of both national security and human security.
 However, the goals of providing national and human security can be conflictual in the context of conflict-torn societies which lack the framework of democratic governance.
 According to Florian Weigand, the experiences of SSR in Afghanistan, for example, have prompted a debate on the advantages of providing human rather than state security in the process of state-building.